-Understanding why a proportion of adults with a cochlear implant do not understand speech well
+Understanding why some adults with a cochlear implant do not understand speech well

 The degree of benefit gained from hearing aids and cochlear implants varies widely across users.
 Unfortunately, a proportion of cochlear implant users cannot understand speech with their device unless they combine it with lip reading.
 While much of the variability in speech understanding is accounted for by factors such as the duration of deafness and experience with the device, a significant portion of the variability amongst cochlear implant users remains unexplained.